selinon/selinon/docs.source/migration.rst

 * If you are using Celery primitives, remove them.
 Instead define Selinon YAML configuration.
 * If you are using features like ``self.retry()`` or you raise Celery specific exceptions, rewrite semantics to YAML configuration and remove these Celery-specific pieces.
 Also note that changing arguments for a task by ``self.retry()`` is not supported by Selinon.
 * Pass application context and configuration files to Selinon :class:`Config <selinon.config.Config>`
+* Do not adjust Celery's task status (like revoked tasks), they will not work with Selinon

 * **Feel free to extend this list...**